dbt-labs/dbt-jobs-as-code/README.md

 Create/update/delete jobs and env vars overwrites in jobs to align dbt Cloud with the configuration file

 - ⚠️ this command will modify your dbt Cloud jobs if the current configuration is different from the YAML file
+- this command also accepts a list of project IDs or environments IDs to limit the sync for: `dbt-jobs-as-code sync <config_file.yml> -p 1234 -p 2345 -e 4567 -e 5678`
+  - it is possible to limit for specific projects and/or specific environments

 #### `import-jobs`